 So, could a reopening of this scale effectively erase (almost) all progress recorded so far, or has the U.K. got everything under control?
 Will the U.K. have, according to Keir Starmer, the leader of the opposition Labour Party, a “summer of chaos and confusion.”
 The scientists have weighed in.

-Lifting restrictions includes removing limits on the number of people that can meet socially in any setting, including at home.
+Lifting protective measures includes removing limits on the number of people that can meet socially in any setting, including at home.